 The Web Platform offers a great deal of power, and unfortunately evil websites go to great lengths to abuse it.
 One of the weakest (but simplest to implement) protections against such abuse is to block actions that were not preceded by a “User Gesture.”
-User gestures include a variety of simple actions, from clicking the mouse to typing a key; each interpreted as “The user tried to do something in this web content.”
+Such gestures (sometimes more precisely called User Activations) include a variety of simple actions, from clicking the mouse to typing a key; each interpreted as “The user tried to do something in this web content.”

-A single user gesture can unlock any of a surprisingly wide array of privileged actions:
+A single user gesture can unlock any of a surprisingly wide array of privileged (“gated”) actions:

 - Allow a popup window to open